Illadea/Muran/README.md

 # Muran
-Landing page for Fixper company.
+Online store of Muran's cosmetics.
 To view a live demo, [click here](https://sinicynapolina.ru/muran/).

 ## How To Use
 If you are not installed Node.js, follow the instructions [here](https://nodejs.org/en/).

-From your command line, clone and run Fixper:
+From your command line, clone and run:

 ```bash
 # Clone this repository